 It is the policy of the Clarinda Community School District to foster an equal education environment for all students, employees and community members within the district.
 The purpose of this policy is to provide guidance to the district on the proper use of assistance animals while on district property.
 The district shall allow the use of qualified service to accompany individuals with disabilities in all areas of district buildings where the public is normally allowed to go.
 This can include classrooms, cafeteria and school buses.
 Individuals with disabilities are people who have a physical or mental impairment that substantially limits one or more major life activities.
 Service animals are dogs and in some instances miniature horses trained to do work or perform tasks for individuals with disabilities.

 Service animals must be current on all required vaccinations.
 Service animals also must be under control while on district grounds.
 The animal may be under control by either the individual with a disability, or a handler of the service animal.
 Under control means harnessed, leashed or tethered, unless these devices interfere with the animal’s work, in which case under voice or other directive control.

 Miniature horses shall be allowed as service animals within the district whenever it is reasonable to allow them.
 Factors to consider when determining reasonableness include: whether the miniature horse is house broken; whether the miniature horse is under the owner’s control; whether the facility can accommodate the miniature horse’s type, size and weight; and whether the miniature horse’s presence will not compromise legitimate safety requirements necessary for safe operation of the facility.

 Establishing the Need for a Service Animal

-When no prior notice is given to the district of the use of a service or assistive animal, the Superintendent and/or school administrators are permitted to ask the following questions:
+When no prior notice is given to the district of the use of a service animal, the Superintendent and/or school administrators are permitted to ask the following questions: